signet-marigold/anhack.xyz/content/posts/2402/self-immolation.md

 ## Strong Disclaimer

 This article describes serious topics including extreme political protest.
-Especially self-harm in service of political protest.

 If this makes you very uncomfortable I advise you to skip this post.